nrwl/nx/docs/shared/tools-workspace-builders.md

 Note that the format of the `executor` string here is: `${Path to directory containing the executor's package.json}:${executor name}`.

-Finally, we may run our executor via the CLI as follows:
+Finally, you run the executor via the CLI as follows:

 ```sh
 nx run platform:echo